A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Related works

 To overcome this limitation, approaches that do not require segmentation masks have been proposed.
 PACL~\citep{mukhoti2023open} demonstrates the effectiveness of training only the projections at the interface of the two modalities and bootstrapping patch-level cross-modal similarities.
 Similarly, TCL~\citep{cha2023learning} leverages existing fine-grained similarities to jointly learn text-grounded masks and impose contrastive region-text alignment based on the obtained masks.
 Alternatively, GroupViT~\cite{xu2022groupvit} proposes a specialized architecture that performs hierarchical grouping/pooling of visual tokens based on their similarity with learnable query tokens.
-Another line of work showed the benefits of integrating a consistency objective between augmented and/or masked views of the input image~\citep{Dong_2023_CVPR,ren2023viewco} in the context of vision-language contrastive learning.
-Related to that, ReCo~\citep{shin2022reco} reported improved localization capabilities by exploiting the co-occurrence of objects across multiple images.
+Another line of work showed the benefits of integrating a consistency objective between augmented and/or masked views of the input image~\citep{Dong_2023_CVPR,renviewco} in the context of vision-language contrastive learning.
+Recent works~\citep{shin2022reco,sun2024clip} also showed the possibility of achieving excellent zero-shot segmentation capabilities without any additional training.
 Finally, \cite{wysoczanska2024clip,wysoczańska2024clipdinoiser,rewatbowornwong2023zero} combine the vision-language alignment capabilities of CLIP~\citep{radford2021learning} with the spatial-awareness of self-supervised vision transformers, \eg DINO~\citep{caron2021emerging} to develop open-vocabulary zero-shot segmenter.